f-dx/Demystifying-Hive-Mind-Society---ebook/readme.md

 9. Micro-operations: help someone to find the road (via hidden gestures), direct someone, recommend to avoid something, etc.
 10. In the worst case scenario: support for assasination operations (without awarness of network members)

+### Home behavior

+1. No privacy at all - all life, including thoughts and visual images - tracked, recorded and analyzed by AI for further exploitation of human mind
+2. Partially information is broadcasted to neighbours - around 1-3km radius, depending on density of buildings
+3. High-level members can control BCI of low-level members: it means full access to real-time data, senses injections (audio/video/tactile/pain), dreams manipulations, etc.
+4. AI orchestrator has unlimited access to all BCIs at any moment of time

+### Work behavior (for targeted individuals)

+1. Always monitoring your work - no chance to stop the monitoring.
+2. Intrusive behavior to "optimize" your efficiency, in other terms, "digital slavery".
 -

 Technical Components: